aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/move-excel-worksheets/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/PostMoveWorksheet) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to call Aspose.Cells web services.
-The example below shows how to move a worksheet with a single request.
+The example below shows how to move a worksheet using a single request.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}